Australian Auto Sport Alliance: History

 The AASA was founded in 2003.

 In 2016, the AASA sanctioned a round of the Australian Formula Ford Series at Winton, the first time they had sanctioned an established national championship event.
 This caused controversy however, as CAMS (now Motorsport Australia) official Paul Zsidy competed at this event, in breach of the CAMS constitution.
 CAMS issued a fine to Zsidy, while AASA chairman Bruce Robertson called for CAMS to reverse this decision.
 CAMS declined, however, reiterating that members in a governance role are not permitted to compete in events not recognised by CAMS or the FIA.

 Further controversy between the AASA and CAMS occurred in 2017 when Grant Denyer and co-driver Dale Moscatt were airlifted to hospital after Denyer crashed during the Lake Mountain Sprint, a round of the AASA sanctioned Australian Tarmac Rally Championship.
 CAMS expressed concerns about the safety of the event, encouraging a police investigation into the accident, to which AASA chairman Robertson responded that they had sufficient safety and risk management protocols.

 In 2018, the AASA sanctioned Australian Motor Racing Series (AMRS) was launched as a competitor to the CAMS sanctioned Shannons Nationals Motor Racing Championships.

+In 2023, the Australian Auto-Sport Alliance (AASA) entered into a partnership with Hi-Tec Oils to rebrand the Australian Motor Racing Series (AMRS) as the Hi-Tec Oils Super Series.
+As part of the agreement, Hi-Tec Oils became the naming rights sponsor, with the series continuing under AASA sanctioning and governance.
+The rebrand marked an expansion of the championship’s commercial support and profile within Australian circuit racing.

 In 2024, the Australian Drivers' Championship was sanctioned by the Australian Auto Sport Alliance, with drivers using Hyper Racer X1s.

+In late 2025, the Australian Auto-Sport Alliance (AASA) appointed Marcos Ambrose as Competition and Commercial Director.
+In this role, Ambrose was tasked with supporting the strategic growth of circuit racing under AASA governance, with a focus on strengthening competition structures and establishing clearer development pathways from grassroots participation through to national-level circuit racing.